St. Baldrick's Grant Types

 - St. Baldrick’s International Scholars - Funding to train researchers from low- and middle- income countries (according to classification made by the World Bank) to prepare them to fill specific stated needs in an area of childhood cancer research.

 - St. Baldrick's Scholar – A young professional pursuing exciting research, funded for 3 years or more.
 Because grant funds are scarce, it is difficult for those early in their careers to compete with more established researchers.
 These grants keep new researchers focused on childhood cancer.
 From 2008 to 2013, 60 St. Baldrick's Scholars have been funded.

-- St. Baldrick's Summer Fellow – Funding for students to work in a pediatric oncology research lab for the summer after their first year of medical school.
+- St. Baldrick's Summer Fellow – Funding for students to work in a pediatric oncology research lab for the summer.
 Students conduct a research project and the experience may encourage them to choose childhood cancer research as a specialty.

 - Supportive Care Research Grant – Funding for research that will lead to the improvement of the quality of life for patients and survivors.
 Supportive care research addresses the side effects of treatment, long-term effects faced by survivors, psychosocial aspects of childhood cancer and more.